 “To provide fundamental science, social science and cultural research of direct relevance to forested landscapes anywhere in the world”.

-Urban treescapes loom large in the national debates on climate and sustainability.
+Urban treescapes still loom large in the national debates on climate and sustainability.
 Emma Ferranti, James Levine, and Nick Grayson continue to make a real difference to urban green infrastructure through their close ties to practitioners channelled through the Trees & Design Action Group, the WM Air project, and the soon-to-be-released Green Infrastructure for Roadside Air Quality GI4RAQ tool.
 Emma’s 'First Steps' practitioner guides, the latest of which was published in 2019, are gaining national prominence.

 BIFoR gratefully acknowledges the financial support from the JABBS Foundation, John Horseman Trust, John and Lorna Powell, the Wolfson Foundation, the Leverhulme Trust, the Natural Environment Research Council (NERC) and BBSRC and of course the University of Birmingham.